Easy Herbs for You to Grow by Maria C. Del Rio, El Paso Master Gardener

 Caring for Potted Succulents in Winter by Jennifer Medina Salter, El Paso Master Gardener

 Over the past few months I have been collecting small potted succulents/cacti on my patio.
 Many of them are cold sensitive, and with colder temperatures here it is definitely time to change the plant environment.
 I brought my plants inside, but many people move theirs into greenhouses.
-Whatever the environment, remember that although most succulents/cacti are winter dormant they still have 3 basic requirements: light, water and temperature.
+Whatever the environment, remember that although most succulents/cacti are winter dormant they still have three basic requirements: light, water and temperature.

 Getting Your Vegetable Beds Ready for Spring by Jennifer Medina Salter, El Paso Master Gardener